natgo/wt-wiki-scraper/wikitext-transpiled/ground/M3A3%20Stuart%20(France).md

 |-
 |}

 The {{Specs|pseudonym}} is armed with an [[M6 (37 mm)|37 mm M6]] cannon as its main armament, the gun still packs a fierce punch if aiming at the correct area and firing at the correct distance.
 It is a small calibre fast-firing gun with a maximum penetration of 84 mm at 100 m (M51B1 shell), being able to penetrate most of the opponents it will face.
 While it lacks the post-penetration damage to knock out most enemy tanks, it can quickly finish them off with its fast reload.
-The penetration and trajectory drops a lot beyond 500 m.
+The penetration and trajectory drop significantly beyond 500 m.
 Note that the gun has a vertical stabiliser, giving the player a huge advantage in some cases, but keep in mind that the stabiliser only works when the tank is slower than 10 km/h.

 ==== Ammunition ====
 {{:M6 (37 mm)/Ammunition|M74B1, M51B1}}